anquanscan/sec-tools/README.md

 [pdfrip](https://github.com/mufeedvh/pdfrip): A multi-threaded PDF password cracking utility equipped with commonly encountered password format builders and dictionary attacks.
 [hack.python](https://github.com/exitmsconfig/hack.python): 白帽SEO是一种精神！
 [occlum](https://github.com/occlum/occlum): Occlum is a memory-safe, multi-process library OS for Intel SGX
 [shadowspace-curzor](https://github.com/not-so-cool-anymore/shadowspace-curzor): Shadowrange is a cyberragne for active cybersecurity trainings and exercises.
 Curzor is one of the basics parts of that range - a web app containing multuple security vulnerabilities.
+[docker-spectre](https://github.com/feffi/docker-spectre): Spectre and Meltdown in a docker containerized test